Human Services: A.S.

 See also: Chemical Dependency Counseling

 The internship segment of the curriculum is an integral part of the student's learning process as it gives the student an opportunity to experience human services work and apply basic theoretical knowledge and helping skills covered in courses.
 Internships are available in a wide variety of health, human service and school settings.
-Note: Internships are based on availability each semester.
+Please note: Internships are based on availability each semester and it is not guaranteed that every student who is eligible for placement will be placed.
+The course instructor and the department of Psychology and Human Services reserve the right to deny a student an internship due to a lack of availability of a placement, which could delay the timing of graduation.

 Titchener Hall, Room T-211A